scottishgovernment/payment/README.md

 `POST /payment`

 Requests a payment be processed.
-If successful the response will indicate a worldpay url that the user can be redirected to to make a payment.
-If worldpay return an error or an exception is thrown then an error will be returned.
+If successful the response will indicate a Worldpay URL that the user can be redirected to to make a payment.
+If Worldpay return an error or an exception is thrown then an error will be returned.

-{
-    "validPostcode": true,
-    "scottishPostcode": true,
-    "inRentPressureZone": true,
-    "rentPressureZoneTitle": "Stockbridge, Edinburgh"
-    "maxIncrease": 1.5
-}

 # Monitoring

 The healthcheck endpoint is `GET /health`.
 The status code is `200` if the service is healthy, and `503` otherwise.

-The `data` property is an erray of metrics collected when processing payments, and `errors' will return a list of errors that have caused the serrivce to be unhealthy.
+The `data` property is an array of metrics collected when processing payments, and `errors' will return a list of errors that have caused the service to be unhealthy.